New Page 1

 and 7 questions about your medical history.

-The FRAX results shown are in the 67 year old male above and show the influence of drinking
+The FRAX results shown are in the 54 year old male above and show the influence of drinking

 more than 3 units of alcohol a day on the risk of a hip or other major fracture.
+The New Frax Plus tool allows these

 These FRAX Scores show the 10 Year risk of a Hip Fracture or other Major Osteoporotic Fracture based on the factors discussed above.
 It is apparent that alcohol intake greater than 3 units per day markedly increases the 10 year risk of a Hip Fracture from 2.3% to 3.4% and the risk of a Major Osteoporotic Fracture from 8.5% to 11%.
 This information might be helpful in counseling a patient about this particular risk factor.